djinna/docpad.gwenbell.com/src/documents/pages/learn.html.md

 I teach.
 Before this, I taught yoga in my yoga studio in Yokohama.
 Before that I taught English in Kiryu.
 Before that, I taught English in Tokyo.
 I love teaching.
 It's what I'm called to do.

-I like starting with git - which is a [version control system](http://git-scm.com/), I teach one on one (over WebRTC) and in person.
+I start with git - a [version control system](http://git-scm.com/).
+I can work with you one on one (over WebRTC) and in person.
 I can help you get your own VPS up and running so you can run Node and get a site up and running in a few hours.
 It's about self-reliance.
 You can do all this on your own, but sometimes you need tech support.
 I can help.